 Body safety is a key element of physical boundaries.
 It relates to consent and awareness of “good touch” versus “bad touch.”
 From a very early age, children are exposed to touch that they don’t consent to.
 This could be a relative forcing a hug or kiss goodbye, other children in the playground hitting or hurting, or a stranger pinching their cheeks or patting their head.
 The very extreme end of unwanted touch is abuse (physical or sexual).
 Children cannot adequately express a boundary because they are so little and often have so few words.
 We need to teach them how to recognize good touch and bad touch from a very early age and give them the tools to say no.

 Essentially, we teach them that bad touch is anything that makes them feel yucky or scared or something they want to stop.
 In contrast, good touch is a kind of touch that people use to show that they care about one another, like a high five, holding hands, etc. We should also teach our children the anatomically correct terms for their body parts, such as penis and vagina, breasts, testicles, etc., and ensure that we don’t create shame or confusion by giving those parts silly nicknames.
 Our children should be very clear about where they do or do not allow to be touched.
-We need to give them the appropriate language and the confidence to use the correct words.
+We need to provide them with the appropriate language and the confidence to use the correct words.

 However, good touch still requires consent.
 A relationship or even good intent from the other person (think about a well-meaning relative who wants a hug goodbye from your child who feels uncomfortable) should not override our children’s sense of safety and comfort.